 From another aspect, BJJ chokes are considered to be the ultimate submission holds.
 Yes, joint locks are painful and might cause injury, but a choke can be lethal.
 There’s no “I could’ve endured it’ talk with chokes.
 A properly applied choke leads to two outcomes, none of which leaves any doubt.
 One is to tap and acknowledge that the opponent got you.
 The other is to play hard-ass and go through the tunnel and into dreamland.
 The choice is yours, but do not forget, getting choked out (or tapping to a choke) means that you could’ve died.
 Such is the power of BJJ’s chokes.

 Anatomy Of BJJ Chokes

 BJJ chokes go one of two ways to render an opponent unconscious.
 Most chokes are “blood chokes”, cutting oxygen off by pressuring the blood vessels in the neck.
-A smaller group of chokes is on of so-called ‘air chokes”, restricting air flow through the windpipe via direct pressure.
+A smaller group of chokes is one of the so-called ‘air chokes”, restricting airflow through the windpipe via direct pressure.

 Air chokes are “simpler” and a lot less comfortable than blood chokes.
 They put pressure on Adam’s apple, compressing the windpipe.
 Since they block air instead of blood, it takes longer to choke someone out.

 For the sake of clear categorizations, we’re going to divide BJJ chokes according to different systems.
 These systems are discernable according to body position and points of pressure.
 Both variables are included because we grouped BJJ chokes into systems that contain more than one move and can be interchanged in a complex game plan based on choking.

 Arm Triangle Chokes

 Arm triangle chokes are chokes that utilize both a limb from the one applying the choke, and the one being choked.
 Usually, one side of the neck is under pressure from a part of the arm of the choker.
 The other side gets pressured by the arm and shoulder of the person on the receiving end.